joinpursuit/8-0-quiz-questions-project/questions/Git.md

 ```
 **Answer**
 ```
 The error is caused by accessing a directory using an absolute path to files stored in various locations on your machine.
+This occurs when we try to access the same file located in various directories.
 ```